Official Title

-inpatients, some of whom need artificial ventilation.
-The average focus is on the extent to
+of inpatients, some of whom need artificial ventilation.
+The average focus is on the

-which the hospitals' capacities will be sufficient to adequately treat all patients.
+extent to which the hospitals' capacities will be sufficient to adequately treat all

-Regardless of this, it can be expected that even if the non-medical measures are successful,
+patients.
+Regardless of this, it can be expected that even if the non-medical measures

-the number of inpatients treated will remain high in the course of the pandemic.
-With regard
+are successful, the number of inpatients treated will remain high in the course of the

 So far, however, there is little to no experience in treating patients.
 In addition to

-on fewer patients are available.
-In view of the rapidly spreading pandemic, preprints are
+based on fewer patients are available.
+In view of the rapidly spreading pandemic,

-increasingly being used.
-What has been missing so far is a uniform, structured recording of
+preprints are increasingly being used.
+What has been missing so far is a uniform,

-the courses of Covid-19 inpatients handled by many clinics, which goes beyond the
+structured recording of the courses of Covid-19 inpatients handled by many clinics, which

-epidemiological events in terms of depth of detail.
-With this documentation of real
+goes beyond the epidemiological events in terms of depth of detail.
+With this

-the most up-to-date scientific knowledge, cannot wait for the results of studies, but rather
+received the most up-to-date scientific knowledge, cannot wait for the results of

-and to quickly identify the positive experiences in the treatment in order to update
+disease and to quickly identify the positive experiences in the treatment in order to

 Inclusion Criteria: